holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.3 Authority to Act

-As a Partner assigned to a Role, you have the authority to execute any Next-Actions you reasonably believe are necessary or desirable to express your Role’s Purpose or enact its Accountabilities.
+As a Partner assigned to a Role, you have the authority to execute any Next-Actions you reasonably believe are useful for enacting your Role’s Purpose or Accountabilities.

 However, you cannot exert control or cause a material impact within a Domain owned by another Role or another sovereign entity, unless you have their permission.
 The authority granted in this paragraph is further limited by Section 2.1.3.